fablabbcn/smartcitizen-docs/docs/guides/calibration/Water sensors.md

 * Issue the midpoint calibration command:

     ```
-    control atlas ph com cal,high,[value of pH at current temperature]
+    control atlas ph com,cal,high,[value of pH at current temperature]
     ```

 !!! info "Example at 30°C"

     ```
-    control atlas ph com cal,high,9.96
+    control atlas ph com,cal,high,9.96
     ```

 !!! info "Extra notes"
-    The command `control com cal,?` can be used to check the calibration status as explained on datasheet page 52.
+    The command `control com,cal,?` can be used to check the calibration status as explained on datasheet page 52.
 The answers can be:

     - **`?CAL,0`** → No calibration done
     - **`?CAL,1`** → One point calibration done